 Dear readers, I presume that you have appreciated anecdotes and pictures of my yatra which was undertaken so far, but this post does not have any discussion and photos of Kailash Mansarovar as the topic that I have picked up this time demands a different approach altogether.
 The post is lengthy and voluminous and has been divided in two parts.
-Those of you who have just arrived please read the previous post- How to increase the level of your consciousness-III for the definition of Super Consciousness.
+Those of you who have just arrived please read the previous post- How to increase the level of your consciousness?-III for the definition of Super Consciousness.

-I hope you liked reading the previous articles and they must have given you new insights and intuitions as much as they have given me.
-I would like to inform you that the journey that I have undertaken along with Shri Mahavatar Babaji and you on this blog is becoming very, very interesting at this juncture.
-There is a tinge of thrill, immense exhilaration and joy as I get exposure to new mystic revelations with each passing day as we proceed to higher and higher steps of our ascent.
+I hope you liked reading the previous articles and they must have given you new insights and intuition as much as they have given me.
+I would like to inform you that the journey that I have undertaken along with Shri Mahavatar Babaji and you on this blog is becoming very interesting at this juncture.
+There is a tinge of thrill, immense exhilaration and joy as I get exposure to new mystic revelations with each passing day as we proceed to higher steps of our ascent.
 At this intersection, I am eager to share with you a very fascinating episode that took place with me freshly on a trip to Delhi.
 This post is unique and very different in presentation in the sense that we also have a story teller in the end of this episode.
-The story teller is a Banyan Tree and the protagonist is grand Master, a Himalayan Yogi.
+The storyteller is a Banyan Tree and the protagonist is one grand Master, a Himalayan Yogi.

 The Banyan tree is also called the spiritual tree, the Boddhi tree and is held sacred in India.
 It can live for hundreds of years and sometimes a thousand and above in rare cases.
 The tree is sacred because of the energy and power it emits.
-It has very saatvik, pure energy emanating out of it and therefore it is an ideal place to contemplate and meditate.
+It has very saatvik, pure energy emanating out of it and therefore it is an ideal place to contemplate and meditate under or around it.
 The air it throws out is very pure and full of oxygen and the vibrations given are holy in nature.
 Out of so many Banyan trees some are unique and outstanding because of their special nature.
-You will soon discover what makes one Banyan Tree different from other, one sadhu or yogi different from another, how to derive optimum advantage from the great Masters, how to make very quick spiritual progress by utilizing their spiritual knowledge that they bestow on us and much, much more…
+You will soon discover what makes one Banyan Tree different from other, one sadhu or yogi different from another, how to derive optimum advantage from the great Masters, how to make very quick spiritual progress by utilizing their spiritual knowledge that they bestow on us and much, much more…..

-The Himalayan Mountains are longest in range and height in the world.
+The Himalayan Mountains are the longest in range and height in the world.
 Not only are they longest, but they also have some rare species of flora and fauna which are about to be extinct now.
 In addition to this, what we do not know is that since the past ten thousand years or so, the Himalayas in India, Tibet and Nepal are the abode and haven of the sages, practicing yogis and sadhus or ascetics.
 Since the rest of the world is cut off from the cold and freezing Himalayas, it makes a perfect haven for the rishis and sages to do their tapas, spiritual practices of Yoga, to compose hymns and to write holy books and scriptures.
 The mountains are dotted with so many caves hidden from the sight of the people.
-The mystics in Tibet have specialized in occult, meditation and chanting.
-The caves are secreted for a good reason.
-Impurities of the people defile them and their intrusion is an obstruction in their attempts.
+The mystics in Tibet have specialized in occult science, meditation and chanting.
+The caves are secreted for a good reason, impurities of the people defile them and their intrusion is an obstruction in their attempts.
 The worldly thoughts of the people distract their mind from meditating upon God.
 They wish to remain pure like the incorruptible water of sacred river Ganga.
 The real yogis get happiness from the peace that they get from meditation and quietude of the mountains.
 They want to have a continuous link and communion with the Higher Consciousness.
 The Vedas, the Puranas, The Mahabharata, Sandhya Bhashya and so many other holy texts have originated and were written by the sages in the valleys, caves and abodes of these magnificent mountains.
-And many more noteworthy scriptures apart from what have been just mentioned above have also been composed in these mountains.
+Many more noteworthy known and unknown scriptures apart from what have been just mentioned have also been composed in these mighty mountains.

 Although the Himalayan sages do not have much physical contact with the external world, but they certainly radiate and transmit celestial vibrations and wave lengths of Super Consciousness in the environment far and wide.
-The spiritual and godly vibrations emitting from the minds of the realized yogis since time unknown make the Himalayas sacred and pious and hence they have acquired a special place amongst all the mountains.
+The spiritual and godly vibrations emitting from the minds of the realized yogis since time unknown make the Himalayas sacred and pious and hence they have acquired a special place among all the mountains.
 The whole atmosphere, the smell in the air and the trees have something very special about them.
-There are yogis who have achieved many great siddhis or supernatural powers, many of them have become ageless, immortal and radiate rays of illumination reaching out several kilometers.
+There are yogis who have achieved many great siddhis or supernatural powers many of them have become ageless, immortal and radiate rays of illumination reaching out several kilometers.
 Some of them are practicing and living yoga since the past few hundred years thereby purifying the whole region.
 They have been helping humanity in a silent way by spreading divine vibrations and also by diffusing rays of holy and spiritual thoughts thus making the Himalayas sacred and holy.
 So many times the answers and solutions that we receive in distress and genuine needs are not ours.
 They have been answered by them!!
 They know and understand that it is not possible for us to give up our modern life style and do not expect us to undergo hardships of tapasya to know the truth.
 But nevertheless, they help us at whatever level and stage we are by mentally transmitting thought waves in the atmosphere.
 Hence we find solutions, our confusion gets cleared and there is clarity of thought.
 Such holy souls are very selfless in nature and are always helping mankind and this is their service to God.

 He is meditating and living with a group of a few trusted and very advanced yogis in the secret caves of Himalayas living for just one purpose- to help mankind and the human race as a whole to evolve in Spirit.
 And also to make this planet more peaceful, worth living and to avoid any conflict between two or more nations.
 He is a living example for the world to see the full potential and possibilities of human development in Spirit.
 He is a Maha Purush because he has crossed all the limitations of maya or prakriti and has achieved immortality.
 He answers to so many people’s doubts, questions and curiosities without their even being aware of it.
 He helps innumerable aspirants on their journey of self realization and shows them their future path in direct and oblique ways.

 How do the yogis achieve the highest levels of Consciousness?

 Every thought has its own vibration and wave length.
 The nearer it is to Super Consciousness, the higher its power.
 The lower the thought, the denser the wave.
 The higher the consciousness of the person, the subtler the thought.
 Our thought waves float in the ether like sound waves.
 One’s mind is able to catch the wavelength of a similar thought.
-We should be careful in mixing with people, spiritual aspirants should try to mingle with strong, healthy and positive minds.
+We should be careful in mixing with people; spiritual aspirants should try to mingle with strong, healthy and positive minds.

 First comes the Ichcha Shakti.
-It is the power bestowed upon humans to initiate an act.
+It is the latent power bestowed upon humans by God to initiate an act.
 Without this power, the force to initiate and start an action does not come into play.
 The stronger the desire or ichcha shakti, the more possibility for the actions to manifest.
 Desires should be positive and constructive in nature.
 It should be used to promote only positive developments in oneself.
 They should be cultivated and enhanced by practice of concentration and positive affirmations.
 One must be cautious not to put this ability to a distorted goal.
 It should not be used for incorrect, detrimental or unsound goals.
-For example BhishmaPitamaha in Mahabharat story had the boon of dying at will.
+For example Bhishma Pitamaha in Mahabharat story had the boon of dying at will.
 If he had used this boon before the Kurukshetra war, there would have been no war in all probabilities.
-Duryodhana would not have fought this war because he was depending on BhishmaPitamaha to kill Arjun, the infallible archer.
+Duryodhana would not have fought this war because he was depending on Bhishma Pitamaha to kill Arjun, the infallible archer.
 As no one could kill Bhishma Pitamaha and he was a great warrior, Duryodhana’s plan was to kill Arjuna through Bhishma Pitamaha.
 So Ichcha Shakti should not be used for mischievous, detrimental as well as vicious acts.
 One must use it to its full potential for one’s own growth and development and for helping mankind.
 Selfish interests are always going to prove sour and bitter in the end, hence this power should be used to benefit oneself and others positively.

 King Drupad of Panchal vowed to kill the man who was once his best friend, Drona out of enmity and hatred.
 Hence he wished for a son who would one day grow up and kill his enemy.
 He performed a putrayeshti yagya to beget a son for this purpose.
 Such detrimental thoughts should always be destroyed immediately.

 If one wishes to raise his consciousness, then first he must want it, he must have a desire.
-It should not be a fickle desire like the flame of a lamp on a stormy night but instead it must be a steady, unflickering flame.
+It should not be a fickle desire like the flame of a lamp on a stormy night but instead it must be a steady, unmoved flame.
 This is Ichcha Shakti.

 Once the desire or ichcha is ignited, the seeker must make his desire firm, discuss with the guru and the peer and then do a pratigya or make a pledge .
 Once the sankalp or determination has been done, then we must act on it.

 Act with all your interest, cheerfulness and never ending interest.
 Take proper diet, and nutrition, sufficient sleep to stay healthy and to promote good health in order to be more productive and efficient to do the worldly duties and spiritual practices regularly.
 Exercise regularly and meditate fervently.
 Endure disturbance created by negative forces and make them your stepping stones.

-Now the story about the Banyan tree…
+Now the story about the unusual Banyan tree